mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 Originally developed in 2008, the creators of iSepta shut down their app in late 2014 because, as they noted in a final posting on the app website, "there are [now] other, better options available."
 These other options were almost all built with open data released by SEPTA after the iSepta app had been built and provided an object lesson in the power of the local technology community.
 (Incidentally, SEPTA launched a version of its own mobile app for Android users at almost the same time that the original iSepta app was shut down.<sup>13</sup>)

-The approach taken by SEPTA in developing its own official transit app is instructive for other governments that want to collaborate with outside technologists.<sup>14</sup> The official SEPTA app was never meant to replace existing transit apps that had been developed by the community— and by that time there were many—it was meant to complement them.
+The approach taken by SEPTA in developing its own official transit app is instructive for other governments that want to collaborate with outside technologists.<sup>14</sup> The official SEPTA app was never meant to replace existing transit apps that had been developed by the community—and by that time there were many—it was meant to complement them.
 By using open data and freely available APIs to encourage outside developers to try new things, SEPTA was given invaluable insights into the possibilities for its data.

 What things would developers try and build?
 What new technologies were available for displaying and consuming transit data?
 What would work well?
 What wouldn't work well?